DataDog/chaos-controller/docs/development.md

 Applying the manifest triggers the admission controller which validates your yaml file.

 ### Successful validation
 The resource request is passed to the reconcile loop which creates as many chaos pods as the number of disruptions kinds you included in your manifest.
-The controller also adds a `finalizer` to acvite disruptions so they are not cleaned up by Kubernetes before the disruption is cleaned up.
+The controller also adds a `finalizer` to active disruptions so they are not cleaned up by Kubernetes before the disruption is cleaned up.
 Each chaos pod applies its specific disruption kind (`network_disruption`, `cpu_pressure`, `node_failure`, etc) to your target resources.

 A succesful apply prints:
 * ```disruption.chaos.datadoghq.com/"<manifest name>" created```